Arbor Vitae Area |

 |

-All snowmobile trails are closed.
+All Snowmobile trails are closed.

 Dodge County’s snowmobile trail network includes 379.9 miles of publicly funded and groomed County Trails, along with approximately 51.9 miles of privately maintained Club Trails for winter recreation, totaling 431.8 miles.
 These trails wind through farm fields, woodlands, lowlands, and open spaces, mainly on privately owned land.
 About 20 miles of the trails are shared with ATVs on the Wild Goose State Trail, an old railroad corridor, from Hwy 49 at the Fond du Lac County border south to Hwy 60. |